unionai/unionai-docs/source/core-concepts/artifacts/index.md

 ## Lineage

 Once an artifact is materialized, its lineage is visible in the Union console.
-For more information, see [Viewing artifacts in the web console](viewing-artifacts).
+For more information, see [Artifact view](viewing-artifacts).